Keith Szarabajka: Career

 He is the Archangel Azrael in Darksiders: Wrath of War and is the Crowfather, The Scribe, and Wicked Killington in Darksiders 2.
 He also is Wicked Killington in Darksiders: Genesis.
 He played a very small role in Dragon Age: Origins as a nameless dwarf collecting nugs, a voiceset for male dwarf characters, and several minor characters.
 He plays Executor Pallin in the video game Mass Effect and the Reaper Harbinger, the main villain of its sequel Mass Effect 2 as well as a few minor characters.
 In 2008, he voiced Venom in Spider-Man: Web of Shadows.
 In 2010, he voiced the Autobot Ironhide in Transformers: War for Cybertron as well as its 2012 sequel Transformers: Fall of Cybertron, and Mr. Freeze in Young Justice.
-He provides the voice for Gilgamesh in the video game, Dissidia 012 Final Fantasy.
+He provides the voice for Gilgamesh in the Final Fantasy franchise starting with Dissidia 012.
 He also provided the voice for Joshua Graham in Honest Hearts, downloadable content for Fallout: New Vegas.

 Szarabajka's later roles include the narrator Detective Herschel Biggs in the video game LA Noire, the Chaos Advisor and Captain Apollo Diomedes in Relic Entertainment's Dawn of War II: Chaos Rising, Warhammer 40,000: Dawn of War II – Retribution, Laserbeak in Transformers: Dark of the Moon, Bastion in X-Men Destiny, several voices in The Elder Scrolls V: Skyrim, Ronan the Accuser in The Avengers: Earth's Mightiest Heroes, the Living Laser in Ultimate Spider-Man, Azrael The Narrator in Darksiders, the Crowfather in Darksiders II, the Witch-king of Angmar in Guardians of Middle-earth, Russman in Call of Duty: Black Ops II, the Ur-Didact in Halo 4, General Spencer Mahad in Dead Space 3, and Cornelius Slate in BioShock Infinite.

 He is also voiced Flameslinger in the Skylanders reboot of the franchise.

 On Broadway, he originated the role of B.D. in Doonesbury.